Kevin's Journey

 Kofago Dance Ensemble

-A social justice initiative turned full dance company.
+A social justice initiative evolved into a full dance company.

 Legacy Vision 150